-As coaches, we are a supporter to many people.
+As coaches, we are a supporter of many people.
 The provider of a safe place for clients to become self-aware, discover solutions, and celebrate their success.
 But who supports you?

-It often doesn’t occur to those of us with ADHD to consider who or what we need to help us achieve what we want in life.
-Sometimes this is because we have isolated ourselves from others as a result of our ADHD.
-The guilt and shame of our own shortfalls has us going it alone.
+It often doesn’t occur to those with ADHD to consider who or what we need to help us achieve what we want.
+Sometimes this is because we have isolated ourselves from others due to our ADHD.
+The guilt and shame of our shortfalls have us going it alone.
 Or, it may not even occur to us that support makes it easier to accomplish a goal.
-Either way, not anticipating support is often the reason why plans, goals and actions stop dead in their tracks.
+Either way, not anticipating support is often why plans, objectives, and actions stop dead in their tracks.

-As coaches we are a natural support for our clients.
-Asking questions to help them clarify their underlying challenges.
-Experimenting with steps, systems, and structures so they can reach their goals.
-Emphasizing personal ownership, self-responsibility and accountability so they can experience long term change.
+As coaches, we are a natural support for our clients.
+Asking questions to help them clarify their underlying challenges and experimenting with steps, systems, and structures so they can reach their goals.
+Emphasizing personal ownership, self-responsibility, and accountability so they can experience long-term change.
 Support is an essential part of the coaching process.
 And it’s not always easy.

 It’s humbling when clients accept our support and expertise in the coaching process.
-Remember being a coach is a partnership.
-One human being to another, vulnerable, imperfect and benefiting from support.
+But, remember being a coach is a partnership.
+One human being to another, vulnerable, imperfect, and benefiting from support.

-One of the great things about being a coach, if we allow it, is how useful the coaching process is when applied to our own lives.
+If we allow it, one of the great things about being a coach is how useful the coaching process is when applied to our own lives.
 In this case, support.

 While we would be thankful for any of those gestures, remember that support can come in ways we might not have considered.
-For instance, our supporters may be those people who help us do the things we’re best at.
-Who respect our passion to pursue our dreams.
+For instance, our supporters may be those who help us do what we’re best at.
+Who respect our passion for pursuing our dreams.
 Whose brilliance and gifts help yours to shine.
 In other cases, support may come intermittently.
 Someone who’s there for only a short time during a life challenge.
 Offering us strength and boosting our spirit at a critical moment.
 Support is a valuable part of living and succeeding.
 It is all around whether we notice it or not.

 Support may come from the people we allow ourselves to hire.
 Nannies, assistants, gardeners, healers, therapists, and advisors.

-Support may come from a mentor who shares their lived experience and leaves us feeling stronger, wiser and more capable.
+Support may come from a mentor who shares their experience and leaves us feeling stronger, wiser, and more capable.

-Support may be the person sitting next to you at a networking meeting that let us borrow a pen.
+Support may be the person sitting next to you at a networking meeting who lets us borrow a pen.

-Support is all around for us and our clients.
-None of us can make it through life without it and being aware of it allows us to accept its gift.
+Support is all around for our clients and us.
+None of us can make it through life without it, and being aware of it allows us to accept its gift.

 So, take some time today to acknowledge how support shows up in your life.
-Just as in your role as a coach you invite your clients to explore support in their lives.
+Then, just as in your role as a coach, invite your clients to explore support in their lives.